omalk98/CrystalBox-backup/use_cases/create_new_admin.md

 - User authentication token is expired.
   1. System ignores any data request that comes from this user and responds with an informative 403 Forbidden page.
   2. System logs admin out of session and directs them to the login page.
-- User tries to create a new user but the backend server is down.
+- User tries to create a new admin but the backend server is down.
   1. System shows an informative 503 Service Unavailable page.
   2. System optionally asks the user to fill out a report which is sent directly to the developers of the system.